wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

       - url: Spell/execute.md
 ---

-"Spell" is one of the main magic classes used in most known spells.
+The <span class="notranslate">Spell</span> is one of the main magic classes used in most known spells.
 It is used to control the properties and the behaviour of the executed spell itself.